Planned obsolescence: Programmed obsolescence

 In some cases, notification may be combined with deliberate artificial disabling of a functional product to prevent it from working, thus requiring the buyer to purchase a replacement.
 For example, inkjet printer manufacturers employ smart chips in their ink cartridges to prevent them from being used after a certain threshold (number of pages, time, etc.), even though the cartridge may still contain usable ink or could be refilled (with ink toners, up to 50 percent of the toner cartridge is often still full).
 This constitutes "programmed obsolescence", in that there is no random component contributing to the decline in function.

 In the Jackie Blennis v.
-HP class action suit, it was claimed that Hewlett Packard designed certain inkjet printers and cartridges to shut down on an undisclosed expiration date, and at this point customers were prevented from using the ink that remained in the expired cartridge.
+HP class action suit, it was claimed that Hewlett-Packard designed certain inkjet printers and cartridges to shut down on an undisclosed expiration date, and at this point customers were prevented from using the ink that remained in the expired cartridge.
 HP denied these claims, but agreed to discontinue the use of certain messages, and to make certain changes to the disclosures on its website and packaging, as well as compensating affected customers with a total credit of up to $5,000,000 for future purchases from HP.

 Samsung produces laser printers that are designed to stop working with a message about imaging drum replacing.
 There are some workarounds for users, for instance, that will more than double the life of the printer that has stopped with a message to replace the imaging drum.

 In 2021, Canon disabled the scanning function of its Canon Pixma MG6320 all-in-one printers whenever an ink cartridge was out of ink.
-A class action lawsuit was filed.
+A class action lawsuit was filed by David Learcraft and his law firm Levi & Korsinsky.